As a leader, I am forced to make dozens of decisions every day. I’ve learned the secret to making better decisions faster.

 - Often hope I’ll answer the way they want me to.

 In those times, I will ask a question, such as, “What do you think we should do?” or “Are you comfortable enough to put your name behind it?” or “What would you do if you were me?”

-…but let them know I’m holding them partially responsible for the outcome.
+I let them know they will be also held partially responsible for the outcome.